CMST 3SM3 Build Public:Use Social Media (C01)

 Policy on Missed Work, Extensions, and Late Penalties:

 Late assignments for this class will be accepted without penalty within 5 days from the official deadline.
 After the passing of the five-day gratis period, I am not going to accept late assignments.
-Please note that MSAF is for a maximum period of three days, and can only be used for the assignment’s due date, so even if you submit an MSAF, you will not get additional time beyond the five day grace period.
+Please note that MSAF is for a maximum period of three days and can only be used for the assignment’s due date, so even if you submit an MSAF, you will not get additional time beyond the five-day grace period.
+Assignments submitted after the original deadline but within the grace period may not receive feedback.

 Please Note the Following Policies and Statements: